Alex PerryWildlife Photography

 Olive-tree Warbler

-Unlike our previous visit to this site we had a bit more time this year, so we decided to climb higher and get to the top of the hill.
+Unlike our previous visit to this site, we had a bit more time this year, so we decided to climb higher and get to the top of the hill.
 It was more open up here, and there was a nice range of birds.
 One of the highlights was hearing a singing Ortolan Bunting on the tops of one of the taller trees nearby.
 A short while later we’d tracked it down and enjoyed some excellent views as it sang its heart out.
-There were also a few Woodlark, just our second sighting of the trip, and one which would turn out to be the last.
-I was also able to take a few more Woodchat Shrike photos.
+There were also a few Woodlark, and I was also able to take a few more Woodchat Shrike photos.

 Ortolan Bunting